bschouteten/bschouteten.github.io/_posts/2024-23-01-Generating-time-in-verilator.md

 ![Right clocks](/images/blog3/3ClocksRight.png)

 As we can see in our waveform the clocks are now changing state at the right moment as we expect them to change.
 We now have introduced timing within our cycle based simulator and according this timing/clocking we can now start generating other signals.
-This will then also be the next part of this series, generating AHB bus signals.
+This will then also be the next part of this series, generating reset and APB signals.